 To gain admission to the PGCertHSc(Mammography) a student must:

-- have completed a qualification in medical imaging or radiation therapy, and
+- Have completed a qualification in medical imaging or radiation therapy

-- hold current registration with the New Zealand Medical Radiation Technologists Board (MRTB) in the Medical Imaging Technologist or Radiation Therapist scope of practice, or provide evidence of registration (or other evidence of the right to work) as a medical imaging technologist or radiation therapist in their country of domicile, and
+- Hold current registration with the New Zealand Medical Radiation Technologists Board (MRTB) in the Medical Imaging Technologist or Radiation Therapist scope of practice, or provide evidence of registration (or other evidence of the right to work) as a medical imaging technologist or radiation therapist in their country of domicile

 Where can postgraduate study in Mammography take you?